edreinoso/terraform_infra_as_code/standard-1/README.txt

-This standard package provides 2 stacks for a simple architecture These stacks need to deployed separately from each other since there is no communication in between then.
+This standard package provides a simple 2 tier architecture that deployes a Network stack and a Compute stack.
+The former is going deploy a VPC, Subnets and other related networking resources to build the base for the Compute stack.
+The Compute stack deployes a bastion host, web server, a load balancer with listeners and target groups.
+This is the layout:

 Network Stack:
 -- VPC